aws/amazon-vpc-resource-controller-k8s/README.md

 The controller manages the IPv4 Addresses for all the Windows Node in EKS Cluster and allocates IPv4 Address to Windows Pods.
 The Networking on the host is setup by [amazon-vpc-cni-plugins](https://github.com/aws/amazon-vpc-cni-plugins).

+The controller supports the following modes for IPv4 address management on Windows-
+- **Secondary IPv4 address mode** &rarr; Secondary private IPv4 addresses are assigned to the primary instance ENI and the same are allocated to the Windows pods.
+  <br/><br/>
+  For more details about the high level workflow, please visit our documentation [here](docs/windows/secondary_ip_mode_workflow.md).

+- **Prefix delegation mode** &rarr; /28 IPv4 prefixes are assigned to the primary instance ENI and the IP addresses from the prefix are allocated to the Windows pods.
+  <br/><br/>
+  For more details about the configuration options with *prefix delegation*, please visit our documentation [here](docs/windows/prefix_delegation_config_options.md).

+  For more details about the high level workflow, please visit our documentation [here](docs/windows/prefix_delegation_hld_workflow.md).

 Please follow this [guide](https://docs.aws.amazon.com/eks/latest/userguide/windows-support.html) for enabling Windows Support on your EKS cluster.

+## Troubleshooting
+For troubleshooting issues related to Security group for pods or Windows IPv4 address management, please visit our troubleshooting guide [here](docs/troubleshooting.md).

 ## License